cara-tm/pat_eu_cookies_law/README.md

 # pat_eu_cookies_law
 EU Cookie Law Compliance: A Textpattern plugin for Third-Party Cookies.

 A simple solution that respects the EU Cookies law.
-Concerns only the external third-party cookies but preserves the objectives for web marketers.
+Concerns only the external third-party cookies (the purpose of this law) but preserves the objectives for web marketers.
 Displays a warning message for EU member visitors only.
 Displays explicit and responsible information messages.
 Offers to visitors a double choice: acceptance or refusal of Cookies.
 Automatically loads js files that generate third party external cookies after a 60 seconds delay on the lack of choice of visitors.
 Keeps the visitors choice in order to avoid excessive call to action: 24 hours for refusals; 1 month (can be set) for acceptances.